dnmfarrell/perltricks-static/README.md

 [PerlTricks.com](http://perltricks.com) is a website dedicated to Perl programming code and community news.

-If you're interested in writing for PerlTricks.com read the guide below; you can send us a pull request with your article or just email the editor (`editor@perltricks.com`) if you have any questions.
+If you're interested in writing for PerlTricks.com read the guide below; you can send us a pull request with your article or just [email](mailto:editor@perltricks.com) the editor if you have any questions.
 We're always looking for new writers and material!

 Technology
 ----------